 In the supply chain shown in Figure 3 above, the product leaves the refinery gate (equivalent to a port facility in case of imports) in a road tanker to a bulk-breaking facility or a cylinder-filling depot.
 The filled LPG cylinders are loaded on a flatbed truck and delivered to wholesalers who in turn deliver to retailers (stockists and forecourts).
 It is only after this point that the product is delivered to the end-consumer.
 It is important to note that all these points of supply (intermediaries) attract additional costs resulting in high LPG prices.
-Hence the Department advocates for the streamlining of the value chain in favour of LPG being transported in bulk from the refinery gate to a cylinder filling depot and then directly to end-users (only via some retailing outlet in exceptional circumstances) as shown in Figure 4 below.
+The Department piloted the distribution model as shown in Figure 4 below.
+This model was piloted in Atteridgeville and Tweefontein and the Department noted the potential reduction of the retail price of LPG supplied to households.
+It is partly based on the insights gained in the piloting of the model that the then Minister of Energy commenced the regulation of the maximum retail price of LPG supplied to households in 2010.